Conor247/Barcode-Validator/README.md

 ## Prerequisites

-To run the project you will need to have the following installed
+Required to be installed

 * Java 17

+Optional

 * Docker

 # Testing